 When uploading your entry you must include a list of the tools used, to be displayed on the big screen.
 Only still images are allowed in this compo, no animations.

-We are DOOM OF THE ROCK (Ramsey), EMiSpicer, Etienne, Luis, nom de nom (Nick), and ohqueezy (Frank).
+We are DOOM OF THE ROCK (Ramsey), EMiSpicer, Etienne, Luis, nom de nom (Nick), ohqueezy (Frank), and The Opponent (Carl).
 CONTACT the lead organizer if you need to: c.mkcin@mkcinom

 DOOM OF THE ROCK, a.k.a.
 Ramsey Nasser (Livecode.NYC liaison - NYC) is an independent computer scientist and artist fascinated by computers as tools of self expression.
 He develops programming languages to enhance human creativity, designs games to connect with people, and writes code live on stage with the Livecode.NYC collective.
 He also teaches others to do the same at the School for Poetic Computation.

 EMiSpicer (music & photography) is traveling freelance photographer documenting music, tech, art, and games culture ... including of course the demoscene!
 She is also an events organizer and, within the scene, has put together concerts for previous Synchrony parties and for @Party.